Sterophonick/SuperBlockJumpGBA/README.md

 	Titlescreen:
 		Start: Begin

-# Changes from the Scratch version are
+# Changes from the Scratch version are:
 	No achievements (for now...)
 	No Extras
 	No Vector graphics (GBA can't handle it.)